dhruvam-zaveri/ASCII-Chess/README.md

 # ASCII Chess
 This is an open-source chess project on which anyone can work.
 It has fairly simple GUI (like come on it is ASCII based, how complex could it be 😅).
+Chess is a very popular and interactive game.